Home Blog How Ozempic Affects Food Sales

 Ozempic and Food Sales, By-the-Numbers

 So, how is Ozempic affecting food sales?
-Several major food and beverage retailers have proven that Ozempic has caused consumers to purchase less food, especially sweet food, beverages, and snacks.
-Many manufacturers are taking note and adjusting their future approach to meeting the market.
+Several major food and beverage retailers have released data indicating that Ozempic causes consumers to purchase less food, especially sweet food, beverages, and snacks.
+While the relatively small number of GLP-1 users means the broader impacts are still ahead, many manufacturers are already making adjustments.
+Producers are ramping up reformulation efforts to support changes like reduced sugar line extensions, smaller portions, and high-protein versions of popular consumer favorites.

-In October 2023, Walmart became one of the first retailers to correlate Ozempic, food sales, and changing habits.
-Using internal pharmacy and grocery data, the study found that Ozempic is negatively affecting Walmart’s food sales.
-Measuring per-unit sales and calories, the retail giant confirmed a long-held belief that patients on GLP-1 drugs buy less food, particularly within the sweets and snack food categories.
+In October 2023, Walmart became one of the first national retailers to correlate Ozempic usage data with food sales and changing consumer habits.
+Based on internal pharmacy and grocery data, Walmart’s study found that Ozempic is negatively affecting Walmart’s food sales.
+It measured per-unit sales and calories to confirm a long-held belief that patients on GLP-1 drugs buy less food, particularly within the sweets and snack food categories.

 Morgan Stanley also released its take on Ozempic’s economic impact, forecasting a 4% decline in soft drink, alcohol, and salty snack consumption over the next decade.
 That’s based on the wider use in the US, with as much as 9% of the population taking some kind of GLP-1 medication by 2035.